hackforla/website/_projects/host-home.md

 ---
 identification: '228981080'
 title: Host Home
-description: We're working with community non-profits who have a Host Home initiative to develop a workflow management tool to make the process scaleable (across all providers), reduce institutional bias, and effectively capture data.
-Host Home programs are centered around housing young people, 18 - 25 years old.
+description: We're working with community non-profits who have a Host Home initiative to develop a workflow management tool to make the process scaleable (across all providers), reduce institutional bias, and effectively capture data. <br /><br />Host Home programs are centered around housing young people, 18 - 25 years old.
 Their approach focuses on low-cost, community-driven intervention by matching a willing host with a guest or group of guests, providing a stable housing environment for youths who are experiencing homelessness and seeking stable housing.
 image: /assets/images/projects/host-home.png
 alt: 'Cartoon picture of person'
 image-hero: /assets/images/projects/host-home-hero.png